CPU cache: Cache entries

 Data is transferred between memory and cache in blocks of fixed size, called cache lines or cache blocks.
 When a cache line is copied from memory into the cache, a cache entry is created.
 The cache entry will include the copied data as well as the requested memory location (called a tag).

 When the processor needs to read or write a location in memory, it first checks for a corresponding entry in the cache.
 The cache checks for the contents of the requested memory location in any cache lines that might contain that address.
 If the processor finds that the memory location is in the cache, a cache hit has occurred.
 However, if the processor does not find the memory location in the cache, a cache miss has occurred.
 In the case of a cache hit, the processor immediately reads or writes the data in the cache line.
 For a cache miss, the cache allocates a new entry and copies data from main memory, then the request is fulfilled from the contents of the cache.

 Policies

 Replacement policies

 To make room for the new entry on a cache miss, the cache may have to evict one of the existing entries.
 The heuristic it uses to choose the entry to evict is called the replacement policy.
 The fundamental problem with any replacement policy is that it must predict which existing cache entry is least likely to be used in the future.
-Predicting the future is difficult, so there is no perfect method to choose among the variety of replacement policies available.
+Predicting the future is generally difficult, so there is no perfect method to choose among the variety of replacement policies available.
 One popular replacement policy, least-recently used (LRU), replaces the least recently accessed entry.

 Marking some memory ranges as non-cacheable can improve performance, by avoiding caching of memory regions that are rarely re-accessed.
 This avoids the overhead of loading something into the cache without having any reuse.
 Cache entries may also be disabled or locked depending on the context.